Europe's seas to lose almost a third of life due to climate change: report | DW | 11.06.2019

-Europe's waters are expected to lose 30% of their already vulnerable ocean life due to further warming, says a new study.
-The report provides the clearest picture yet of how climate breakdown risks ocean ecosystems.
+Europe's waters are expected to lose 30% of their already-vulnerable ocean life to further warming, says a new study.
+The report provides the clearest picture yet of how climate breakdown puts ocean ecosystems at risk.

 The Earth's oceans will lose 5% of marine animals globally for every degree of warming, even without taking into account the broader impacts of fishing, according to the most comprehensive global study of its kind, published in the Proceedings of the National Academy of Sciences (PNAS) on June 11.

-While warmer global temperatures have already caused a significant loss and redistribution of the world's sea life, the impacts in Europe will be the most keenly felt, according to Boris Worm from Dalhousie University, one of the report's 35 authors.
+While warmer global temperatures have already caused a significant loss and redistribution of the world's sea life, the impact in Europe will be the most keenly felt, according to Boris Worm of Dalhousie University, one of the report's 35 authors.

-DW talked to him about the impact of climate change in the oceans, where are we heading and how we can reverse the trend.
+DW talked to him about the impact of climate change in the oceans and how we can reverse the trend.

 DW: It doesn't come as a surprise that climate change is affecting the oceans.
 But what's the situation in Europe's seas?

-Boris Worm: In Europe we typically don't feel as vulnerable to climate change than, say, people in Bangladesh or in Sub-Saharan Africa.
-But this report shows that Europe is actually among the most vulnerable in terms of climate impacts on marine ecosystems and declines in marine animal biomass.
+Boris Worm: In Europe we typically don't feel as vulnerable to climate change as, say, people in Bangladesh or in Sub-Saharan Africa.
+But this report shows that Europe is actually among the most vulnerable in terms of climate impact on marine ecosystems and decline in marine animal biomass.

-From that perspective, Europe is not shielded in any way from the impacts of climate change on our oceans, we're actually at the forefront of climate change.
+From that perspective, Europe is not shielded in any way from the impact of climate change on our oceans; we're actually at the forefront of climate change.
 We can't buy our way out of this.

 Read more: 'Fishing the last fish': Is the EU doing enough to protect fisheries?